Death in the Arctic

 “They don’t.
 I’m his father, and I won’t let them.”

-Eilís Quinn is a journalist and manages Radio Canada International’s Eye on the Arctic circumpolar news project.
-At Eye on the Arctic, Eilís has produced documentary and multimedia series about climate change and the issues facing Indigenous peoples in the circumpolar world.
-Her documentary Bridging the Divide was a finalist at the 2012 Webby Awards.
-Eilís began reporting on the North in 2001.
+Eilís Quinn is a journalist and manages Radio Canada International’s Eye on the Arctic news cooperation project.
+Eilís has reported from the Arctic regions of all eight circumpolar countries and has produced numerous documentary and multimedia series about climate change and the issues facing Indigenous peoples in the North.

 Her investigative report “Death in the Arctic: A community grieves, a father fights for change,” about the violent death of Robert Adams, a 19-year-old Inuk man from Arctic Quebec, received an honourable mention for excellence in reporting on violence and trauma at the 2019 Dart Awards in New York City.